-- Condemn and call for the immediate cessation of violations and abuses committed against women and girls in situations of armed conflict. - Recognise and reaffirm women's roles as active participants in designing and implementing protection mechanisms. - Address the need for all parties to prevent conflict in order to reduce the need for protection. - Improve the capacity of missions to communicate with, and protect, civilians through employing community liaison officers in every peacekeeping patrol. - Consider targeted sanctions, such as arms embargoes, frozen accounts, travel bans, and other related tools to fight impunity.
+- Condemn, and call for the immediate cessation of, violations and abuses committed against women and girls in situations of armed conflict. - Recognize and reaffirm women's roles as active participants in designing and implementing protection mechanisms. - Address the need to prevent conflict so as to eliminate the need for protection. - Improve the capacity of missions to communicate with, and protect, civilians through employing community liaison officers in every peacekeeping patrol. - Consider targeted sanctions, such as arms embargoes, frozen accounts, travel bans, and other related tools to fight impunity.